DKreau/maze-game/README.md

 ### How to install and run

 Download as a zip, open in your IDE of choice, and compile.
 Takes two command line arguments the first is the size of the grid (n by n) the second is a difficulty between 0-100 with 100 being the hardest.
+Arrow keys are input for moving around the maze and typing "n" gives you a new maze, good luck!

 ### Example inputs
 Here is n = 15 and difficulty = 100